 5. Cut the groove shown in the image by moving the router in a clockwise direction while ensuring that the template guide remains against the side of the mortise in the template.

-6. Continue routing and remove all of the material from the mortise in the inlay negative.
+6. Continue routing and remove all the material from the mortise in the inlay negative.

 7. Turn the router off once the cut is complete but do not move the router.